 5. Ela Sadya

-Ela Sadya is the king of all vegetarian Kerala food!
+Ela Sadya is one of the finest meals which is incorporated in traditional Kerala dishes whose aroma will water your mouth.
+Ela Sadya is the king of all Kerala food items!
 With more options than you’d ever have seen on your platter, Sadya is prepared and served during religious and ceremonial occasions like festivals, weddings, and more.
 This royal lunch combination of dishes like pachadi, kichadi, pulissery, olan, sambar, varavu, thoran, aviyal, payasam, served with hot steaming rice on a banana leaf can give the enormous thali of Chokhi Dhani a run for its money any day!

 6. Parippu Curry (Dal Curry)